jaafit/civ-citizen/README.md

 * "End of the Age" abilities trigger in turn order.
 * If there's any money in the treasury, the biggest contract of each player gets paid.
 If there isn't enough money in the treasury for this, supplement as needed with money from the supply and cease payouts.
 If there's still money in the treasury, repeat.
 * Tax comes from each player and from the population (see Population below) and goes into the treasury.
 The tax amount is the age that just ended (0-3) plus 1 if no happiness is in the demand pile.
 This amount is taken from each player.
 For each population, the same amount is taken from the supply.
 Players who don't have enough pay as much as they can.
+* Discard any businesses providing weapons from the previous age.
+Discard their contracts as well.
+So: End of I, discard clubs.
+End of II: discard spears.
+End of III: discard swords.

 **Contracts:**